drand/drand/docs/SECURITY_MODEL.md

 the drand randomness stays _unbiasable_: attacker is not able to change the randomness in any way.

-**Mitigation**: Proactive resharing allows both to
+**Mitigation**: Proactive resharing allows both to:

 1. Let a new group of nodes take over the randomness generation, potentially with more nodes and higher threshold.
 2. Refresh shares for nodes that participate in the resharing in the new group: partial beacons created from an old share is not validated by the members of the new group.